If you’re shouting more than you’d like, firstly change the way you think.

 - And think of more accurate or helpful ideas.

 Is your child tired, bored, hungry, wanting your attention, experimenting, absorbed in play, worried if they listen you’ll just nag or criticise them, not as tidy as you, or did they forget, or get distracted?

 When you have more realistic thoughts and work out what’s really going on it’s much easier to stop shouting.

 You need to take responsibility for your emotions and reactions.
 It’s not ok to blame your child.
 They’re your feelings –your child doesn’t make you feel them.

-Make a chart to see how long you can go without shouting, and divide it into morning, afternoon and evening.
-Or hourly if you’re shouting a lot.
+Make a chart to see how long you can go without shouting.
+Divide it into morning, afternoon and evening sections.
+Or hourly slots if you’re shouting a lot.

 Keeping a chart will make you more aware of when you shout.
 Then it’s up to you to start finding solutions.

 And finally, find better ways to get your child to behave.

 When you shout, your child behaves out of fear.
 But what you want is to teach your child to control their own behaviour.

 So sit down with your child and find solutions.
 Talk about the rules you want and set up routines.
 Keep commenting when they behave well.
 And describing in detail what you like.